platformsh/platformsh-docs/src/languages/lisp.md

 ## Assumptions

-Platform.sh is making assumptions on your application to provide a more streamlined experience.
+Platform.sh is making assumptions about your application to provide a more streamlined experience.
 These assumptions are the following:

 - Your `.asd` file is named like your system name.
 E.g. `example.asd` will have `(defsystem example ...)`.

-- Platform.sh can run `(asdf:make :example)` on your system to build a binary.
+Platform.sh will then run `(asdf:make :example)` on your system to build a binary.

-If you don't want these assumptions, you can use this to disable them:
+If you don't want these assumptions, you can disable this behavior by specifying in your `.platform.app.yaml`:

 ```yaml
 build: